 That’s just the same way, the kids are feeling, so why not make it as comfortable, cozy and secure for them as possible?

-3 Ways to get a Toddler to Sleep in a Hotel
+3 Ways: How to Get a Toddler to Sleep in a Hotel!

 I’ll start this blog post off, with a disclaimer as to how we sleep as a family, and how this might not apply to your family.

-We are used to co-sleeping, we live in a small house in Denmark, and we share the bedroom with our two kids, one is a, just turned 3-year old boy, and one is a 5-months old baby girl.
+We are used to co-sleeping, we live in a small house in Denmark, and we share the bedroom with our two kids -a just turned 3-year old boy, and a 5-months old baby girl-.